w3c/wai-curricula/content/content-author/images.md

 Optional ideas to teach the learning outcomes:

 * Give students examples of functional images, for example graphical buttons and links.
 Help students brainstorm what text alternative they would include for these images.
 Explain that text alternatives for these images must describe the functionality of the component instead of describing the image appearance.
 For example, "Search" instead of "magnifying glasses", and "print" instead of "printer".
 * Introduce accessible authoring tools that support the inclusion of text alternatives for images and that produce appropriate markup for those images.
-Explain that some tools may refer to alternative texts as image descriptions.
+Explain that some tools may refer to alternative texts as "image descriptions".

 #### Ideas to Assess Knowledge for Topic